Linaro/lava/doc/dispatcher-design.rst

       #.
 Each ``Action.populate()`` function may construct one internal
          pipeline, based on parameters.
       #. internal pipelines call ``populate()`` on each Action added.
       #.
+A sublevel is set for each action in the internal pipeline.
+         Level 1 creates 1.1 and level 2.3.2 creates 2.3.2.1.

-Parser iterates over each Strategy
+#.
+Parser waits whilst each Strategy completes branch population.
 #.
 Parser adds the FinalizeAction to the top-level pipeline
 #.
 Loghandlers are set up
 #.
 Job validates the completed pipeline